Sundaresh95/PROMPT-ENGINEERING-EX-NO-1/README.md

 5. Explain what an LLM is and how it is built.

 # Algorithm: Step 1: Define Scope and Objectives
-1.1 Identify the goal of the report (e.g., educational, research, tech overview)
+## 1.1 Identify the goal of the report (e.g., educational, research, tech overview)

+Determine whether the report is:

+Educational
+Research-oriented
+Technical overview
-1.2 Set the target audience level (e.g., students, professionals)
+## 1.2 Set the target audience level (e.g., students, professionals)

+Identify the audience level:

+Students
+Professionals
+Researchers
-1.3 Draft a list of core topics to cover
+## 1.3 Draft a list of core topics to cover

+Prepare a list of topics:

+    AI & ML basics
+    Generative AI
+LLMs
+Applications & trends
 Step 2: Create Report Skeleton/Structure

 2.1 Title Page